-We have audited the accompanying consolidated balance sheets of Holmwood Capital, LLC (a Delaware LLC) as of December 31, 2015 and 2014 and the related consolidated statements of operations, changes in Partners' capital, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Holmwood Capital, LLC (a Delaware LLC) (the "Company"), as of December 31, 2016 and 2015, and the related consolidated statements of operations, changes in Partners' capital, and cash flows for the years then ended.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.